Deaf & Learning Disabilities

 In Memory of Dr. Cristina Berdichevsky

-In the 1990s, Dr. Cristina Berdichevsky, a Gallaudet University professor was enthusiastic and passionate in spreading awareness of deaf and learning disabilities in the Deaf community.
-In 1998, she helped prepare a conference called “Bridging the Gap Between Research and Practice in the Fields of Learning Disabilities and Deafness" hosted by Gallaudet University.
-164 participants from around the country attended the conference.
-It was a success.
-Remarkably, she wished to spread more awareness of deaf and learning Disabilities outside of Gallaudet University campus.
-She gave a few more presentations at the conferences.
+Dr. Cristina Berdichevsky, a Gallaudet University professor, was enthusiastic and passionate about raising deaf and learning disability awareness in the Deaf community in the 1990s.
+She assisted in planning a conference called "Bridging the Gap Between Research and Practice in the Fields of Learning Disabilities and Deafness," hosted by Gallaudet University in 1998.
+The conference drew 164 participants from all over the country.
+It was a huge success.
+Remarkably, she wished to raise awareness of deafness and learning disabilities beyond the Gallaudet University campus.
+She gave a few more conference presentations.

 Dawn Watts

-Dawn Watts, a Deaf child of Deaf parents, Gallaudet class ’92 and Interim President Ohio Citizens for Deaf Cultures just made a video sharing her experience dealing with a learning disability in writing and how her diagnosis was confirmed through a psychological evaluation process.
-Initially, Gallaudet University’s English Department was reluctant to give extended time for her writing exam.
-After the Students with Disabilities Office and psychologist met with them, the English Department agreed to allow Dawn to have the extension.
-She was able to pass her writing exams and was able to graduate!
+Dawn Watts, a Deaf child of Deaf parents, Gallaudet class of '92, and Interim President of Ohio Citizens for Deaf Cultures, created a video in which she describes her experience dealing with a learning disability in writing and how her diagnosis was confirmed through a psychological evaluation process.
+The English Department at Gallaudet University was initially reluctant to grant her extra time for her writing exam.
+After meeting with the Students with Disabilities Office and a psychologist, the English Department agreed to give Dawn the extension.
+She passed her writing exams and was able to graduate!
 Enjoy watching her video!

 Congratulations to Dawn for succeeding against the odds!